Bin4ry/free-dog-sdk/README.md

 ```

 ## Configuration of the dog and the SDK
 There are several configurations you can run.
-You can either run the script from any component inside the dog, or on an connected PC.
-It doesn't matter really, but you need to make sure to configure you dog accordingly and use the correct connection settings inside the SDK.
+You can either run the script from any component inside the dog, either the Jetsons or RasPi.
+Alternately you can run it from a PC connected to the Dog's network.
+The location in which the code runs doesn't particiularly matter, but you will need to make sure to configure your dogs network accordingly, and subsequently use the correct connection settings inside the Free-Dog SDK.
+For our examples we connected a PC to the WiFi using the dogs Hotspot.

-In our example we will connect the PC via WiFi to the Dogs Hotspot.
-Startup the dog and connect to the WiFi, the default Wifi password is of the Hotspot is 00000000
+Start the dog up, and connect to the WiFi.
+The default Wifi password is of the Hotspot is 00000000.
+Please see Unitree documentation for more detail.

-Now your PC should have the IP 192.168.12.14 and you should be able to reach the Dog via ping on 192.168.12.1.
-To run the Highlevel examples that is all what you need.
+In this case the DHCP service gave us the address IP 192.168.12.14 and we were able to reach the dog which was verified via a ```ping 192.168.12.1``` test.

+This simple connectivity is all that is needed to run the Highlevel examples.

 #### Configure the connection
 Lets first take a look into the examples, they usually start with the imports and then they build an connection object like this: